meows/racket/docs/logarithm-natural.md

 (e 100) ;; → 2.70481382942
 ```

-It would appear that we're getting closer and closer to a number.
-If we took the
+It would appear that we're always increasing but also rapidly slowing down.
+If
-delta of the first 10 numbers of `e(n)`:
+we took the delta of the first 10 numbers of `e(n)`:

 n | e(n)         | Δ
 - | ------------ | ------------